Golden mean (philosophy): Eastern philosophy

 Gautama Buddha (fl.
 6th century BC) taught of the Middle Way, a path between the extremes of religious asceticism and worldly self-indulgence.

 Confucius in The Analects, written through the Warring States period of Ancient China (c.
 479 BC – 221 BC), taught excess is similar to deficiency.
 A way of living in the mean is the way of Zhongyong.

 Zhuangzi was the Tao's most famous commentator (369–286 BC).

-Tiruvalluvar (2nd century BC and the 8th century AD; date disputed) in his Tirukkural of the Sangam period of Tamizhagam writes of the middle state which is to preserve equity.
+Tiruvalluvar (2nd century BC and the 8th century AD; date disputed) in his Tirukkural of the Sangam period of Tamilakam writes of the middle state which is to preserve equity.
 He emphasises this principle and suggests that the two ways of preserving equity is to be impartial and avoid excess.
-Parimelazhagar was the historical commentator of the Tirukkural.
+Parimelalagar was the historical commentator of the Tirukkural.

 Judaism

 Rambam in Mishneh Torah attributes this method to the first scholars (Chazal), and to Abraham.
 Indeed, a similar concept exists even in the Rabbinic literature, Tosefta and the Yerushalmi.
 Yitzhak Arama finds references even in the Bible.